tjorim/pyrail/README.md

 ### Pull Requests

 1. Fork the repository and create your branch from `main`.
-2. Ensure your code adheres to the project's style guide (run `ruff check .`).
+2. Ensure your code adheres to the project's style guidelines (run `ruff check .`).
 3. Add or update tests as necessary.
 4. Update documentation to reflect your changes.
 5. Submit a pull request with a clear title and description.
+6. Your pull request will be automatically reviewed by CodeRabbit for code quality and consistency.

 ## Contributors